gravitational/careers/challenges/fullstack/challenge.md

 The following features are required:

-* [ ] Display the filename, type (file or director), and human-readable size for files.
+* [ ] Display the filename, type (file or directory), and human-readable size for files.
 * [ ] Add support for filtering the directory contents based on filename.
   Filtering should be performed client-side, and a simple substring match is sufficient.